bigwiv/Biopython-cn/chr18.rst

 You can access any element of the PSSM by subscripting like ``your_pssm[sequence_number][residue_count_name]``.
-For instance, to get the counts for the °ØA°Ø residue in the second element of the above PSSM you would do:
+For instance, to get the counts for the ‚ÄôA‚Äô residue in the second element of the above PSSM you would do:

 .. code:: verbatim